Pattakammasuttaü (Aïg 4.61) 1

 Here, householder, a Noble Disciple has faith, he believes in the Awakening of the Realised One (thus):

-`Such is he, the Gracious One, the Worthy One, the Perfect Sambuddha,
+‘Such is he, the Fortunate One, the Worthy One, the Perfect Sambuddha,

-the one endowed with understanding and good conduct, the Fortunate One, the one who understands the worlds,
+the one endowed with understanding and good conduct, the Happy One, the one who understands the worlds,

 the unsurpassed guide for those people who need taming,

-the Teacher of gods and men, the Buddha, the Gracious One.'
+the Teacher of gods and men, the Buddha, the Fortunate One.’

 This, householder, is said to be proficiency in faith.